aaknitt/PiPagingConsole/README.md

 ## Features
 - Uses the Raspberry Pi's onboard sound card to send audio to the radio.
 - Select multiple tones to send as a "stacked page"
+- Currently supports up to 12 tone sets (more possible with GUI reconfiguration)
 - GPIO pins used to control radio transmit (external transistor circuit required)
 - Optional Busy Channel Lockout using radio COR output
 - Optional sidetone audio output using a second audio output device